dee-el/learn-elastic/README.md

 # learn-elastic

-First of all, elastic search and JVM must be already installed
+First of all, elasticsearch version 6.2.x and JVM must be already installed

 How to use:
 - Install module packages -- npm install